Elam Hearts and Hands

 Call or email for further information

-Our priority is for the health and safety of our children, families and staff members.
-We have developed this plan to address additional procedures that will be taken during this pandemic.
-We have based these procedures on the guidelines issued by the CDC, PA Department of Health, and OCDEL (Office of Child Development and Early Learning).
-Since this still remains a fluid situation, we will continue to monitor and make additional modifications as necessary.
+Our priority is the health and safety of our children, families and staff members.
+We have put the following mitigation strategies in place after reviewing recommendations and guidance issued by the CDC (Operating Early Care and Education/Child Care Programs), PA Department of Health, CHOP PolicyLab, American Academy of Pediatrics, and OCDEL (Office of Child Development and Early Learning).
+As the pandemic continues to evolve, we will monitor the guidance and make necessary modifications if requirements change or mandates are put into place.

 Drop-off/Pick-up Times: We will unlock all school entrances to the building at 9am.
-In an effort to avoid standing in groups too long within the building, both the entrance doors and the classroom doors will be opened at the same time.
-For pick-up, the entrance doors will be unlocked at the same time the classroom doors will open: 12pm (school dismissal), 1:30pm (Lunchbunch dismissal) and 3pm (Lunchbunch dismissal).
+Classroom doors will open at this time as well.
+For pick-up, the entrance doors will be unlocked at the same time the classroom doors will open: 12pm (school dismissal), 1:30pm (Lunchbunch dismissal) and 3pm (Lunchbunch/Kinderbunch dismissal).

 Security: All school entrance doors will be locked 15 minutes after each drop-off/pick-up time.
 If you should arrive at school later and the doors are locked you will need to enter the building through the main church doors.
-Sanitize your hands and your child’s as you enter the building.
 Show your Hearts and Hands Entrance Card (will be given in your orientation packet) to the church office administrator.
 Otherwise you will need to sign in at the church office and receive a visitor pass.

-Propped Doors: All school entrance doors will be propped open during drop-off and pick-up times to avoid contact.
+Propped Doors: All school entrance doors will be propped open during drop-off and pick-up times.
 Please make sure you are holding your child’s hand as you enter and exit the building to maintain safety.

 School Entrances: There will be three entrances utilized during the drop-off and pick-up times.
-The CDO classes will enter through their regular classroom door.
-The 3’s classes will enter through the main preschool doors.
-The 4’s/Pre-K classes will enter through the gym doors by the playground.
-Each class has a specific direction to walk within the building, so please look for the hallway guides.
-Once inside the building please proceed to your child’s classroom, drop off at the door and then exit the building the way you entered.
-Staff members will be available to help guide you.
+The Children’s Day Out classes will enter through their separate classroom door by the small parking lot, the 3’s classes and Miss Karen Smith’s 4’s/Pre-K class, will enter through the main preschool doors, and Miss Sarah’s 4’s/Pre-K class will enter through the gym doors by the playground.
+Each class has a specific direction to walk once inside the building.
+Follow the colored crayons specific to your child’s classroom, drop off at the door, and then exit the building the way you entered.
+Those picking up for Lunchbunch/Kinderbunch should enter through the main preschool doors.

 Multiple Children: If you have more than one child attending school, you may choose which entrance door works best for your drop-off/pick-up procedure.
 Follow the hallway guides for the direction of the drop-off/pick-up procedure for your second child.